 Over the centuries, London has seen many secret societies – right down to our own time.
 Normally made up of aristocratic gentlemen or wannabes and engaging in bizarre and sometimes profane or lewd rituals.

-Every year, they would toast a woman chosen by a ballot of the members.
+Every year, the Kit-Cat Club would toast a woman chosen by a ballot of the members.
 Her name would be carved on to the glasses with a diamond.
-The men voting for Kit-Cat woman of the year included such 18th century grandees as Sir Robert Walpole, the Earls of Halifax and Dorset and the Duke of Somerset.
-So a distinguished group!
+The men involved in voting for Kit-Cat woman of the year included such 18th century grandees as Sir Robert Walpole, the Earls of Halifax and Dorset and the Duke of Somerset.

 There’s a monument that many office workers pass under every day that they’d never realise has a ghoulish past.
 It’s an innocuous old gateway that leads from the front of St Paul’s cathedral into Paternoster Square.
 A lovely old thing with two statues on either side.
 What’s not to like?